 Red Potato Salad with Dill

 Most people think of classic potato salad as having a mayonnaise-based dressing.
 This one, however, has no mayonnaise which is great, because you don't have that worry as much about bacteria growth during the hot weather.

 Another option is Yukon gold potatoes, but they are not as pretty.
 Also, I use petite red potatoes.
 You can use large ones, just chop them into bite-sized pieces.

 Grapeseed oil is very light and has somewhat of a neutral taste.
 It's also good for stir-frying because it has a high smoke point, which just means you can cook with it at a very high temperature before it starts to smoke, break down and turn bitter.

 Make it your own by changing up the ingredients.
 Try other fresh herbs or veggies from the garden in this red potato salad.
 You can change up the dressing by using one from this round-up of Nine Fabulous Salad Dressing Recipes.

-It's is perfect for a summer picnic or side dish at your next barbecue.
+It's perfect for a summer picnic or a side dish at your next barbecue.

 - 5 pounds petite red potatoes